-The best Easy Tri-Tip recipe for juicy flavorful Tri-Tip Roast made on the grill or oven-roasted!
-Marinated overnight in steak seasonings and olive oil rub.
+The easiest recipe for juicy, flavorful Tri-Tip made on the grill or oven-roasted!
+Marinated overnight in seasonings and olive oil rub.

 If this is your first time making Tri-Tip, the most important thing to know is where and how to buy Tri-Tip.
 You aren’t likely to find a whole Tri-Tip sirloin on a grocery store case.
 Some grocery butchers will have it in the back, but your best bet is to go to a local butcher.
 We included a buying guide in this post so you can buy Tri-Tip with confidence!